Floer theory and flips: Associahedra

 is a broken metric tree, the point $\infty_1 \sim \infty_2$ being called a {\em breaking}.
 See Figure \ref{cuttree}.

 In general, broken metric trees $T$ are obtained by from broken metric trees $T_1,T_2$ as in \eqref{glueT} in such a way that the resulting space $T$ is connected and has no non-contractible cycles, that is, $\pi_0(T)$ is a point and $\pi_1(T)$ is the trivial group.
-If a combinatorially finite edge $e$ has infinite length then one attaches an additional positive integer $b(e)$ to that edge indicating its number of breakings, see \cite{charest:clust}.
+We think of the gluing points as breakings rather than vertices, so that there are no new vertices in the glued treed $T$.
+If a combinatorially finite edge $e \in \Edge_-(T)$ has infinite length $\ell(e) = \infty$ then one attaches an additional positive integer $b(e)$ to that edge indicating its number of breakings, see \cite{charest:clust}.

-In order to obtain a Hausdorff moduli space of broken trees a stability condition is imposed.
-A broken metric tree $T$ is {\em stable} if it has no automorphisms, or equivalently if each combinatorially semi-infinite edge $e$ of $T$ is unbroken, $b(e) = 0$, and each combinatorially finite edge $e'$ of $T$ is broken at most once, $b(e') \leq 1$.
-The moduli space of stable metric trees with a fixed number of semiinfinite edges is a finite cell complex studied in, for example, Boardman-Vogt \cite{boardman:hom}.
+In order to obtain a compact moduli space of broken trees a stability condition is imposed.
+A broken metric tree $T = (\Gamma,\ell,b)$ is {\em stable} if and only if \llabel{stabletreel} each combinatorially semi-infinite edge $e \in \Edge_{\rightarrow}(T)$ is unbroken, that is, $b(e) = 0$; each combinatorially finite edge $e' \in \Edge_{-}(T)$ is broken at most once, that is, $b(e') \leq 1$; and the valence $|v|$ of each vertex $v \in \Ver(T)$ is at least $3$.
+The moduli space of stable metric ribbon trees with a fixed number of semiinfinite edges is a finite cell complex studied in, for example, Boardman-Vogt \cite{boardman:hom}.
 This moduli space is the first realization of Stasheff's associahedron as a moduli space of geometric objects.
 However, the natural cell structure on this moduli space is a {\em refinement} of the canonical cell structure on the associahedra.

-A realization of the associahedron that reproduces the canonical cell structure involves nodal disks with boundary markings.
+A second realization of the associahedron that reproduces the canonical cell structure involves nodal disks with boundary markings.

+\begin{definition} \begin{enumerate} \item A {\em holomorphic disk} is a complex surface with boundary diffeomorphic to the complex unit disk $B^2 = \Set{ z \in \C | \Vert z \Vert \leq 1 }$.
 A {\em nodal disk} with a single boundary node is a topological space $S$ obtained from a disjoint union of holomorphic disks $S_1,S_2$ by identifying pairs of boundary points $w_{12} \in S_1, w_{21} \in S_2$ on the boundary of each component so that

 See Figure \ref{cutfig2}.